gutcode/webdesign/README.md

-# webdesign
-I created this simple website on my leisure time, people can take advantage to broad with their ideas using this basic sketch.
+I have written the web code for the basic website, which you can broad with your ideas.
+Happy coding!